semiprime/pygenda/docs/known_issues.md

 Major
 -----
-* Missing views: Day, List, Busy
+* Missing views: Day, List, Busy.
+  (Also, a Month View, e.g. https://www.rmrsoft.com/epoc/month.htm )

 * Alarms are not implemented (note: a separate server should handle the actual alarm notifications)